alensugimoto/lotus-led-inventory-app/README.md

 # lotus-led-inventory-app

-An app that displays tables as simple lists of data.

 An app that reads tables in files with the following
 extensions: ods, xlsx, gsheet, html, and htm.
 After reading, the tables are displayed as simple, searchable, syncable lists of data.
 Currently, this app